 The SIM business has itself established compliance, risk-management and internal-audit functions to identify and manage potential conflicts of interest (as required in principle 4).
 The SIM conflict of interest management policy provides a framework to promote transparency and fairness, while other Group policies provide guidelines for ethical conduct, combating financial crime, and gratifications.
 Compliance monitors the SIM insider information and personal account trading policies.
-Where required to prevent conflicts of interest, Sanlam Investments is structured into distinct clusters, and information flows between clusters is limited.
+Where required to prevent conflicts of interest, Sanlam Investments is structured into distinct clusters, and information flows between them is limited.

 We see further development of our responsible investment capability being driven by our clients and their advisers.
-A challenge is to extend our activities into the other, non-equity, asset classes.
-Our approach is not to lead the process amongst SA fund managers, lest we lose focus on our value-driven capital allocation process, but also not to lag, lest we lose the ability to set our own pace.
+We are extending our activities into the other, non-equity, asset classes.
+Our approach is not to lead the process amongst SA fund managers, lest we lose focus on our value-driven capital allocation process, but also not to lag, so that we can set a pace dictated by our stakeholders.
 Our intention is to play our part in securing a sustainable future for our land and all those who live in it.

-Activities in 2016:
+Activities in 2017